DonnDeLima/simple-banking-app-v2/README.md

 6. Session Hardening
   - Configure secure session cookies with `HttpOnly`, `Secure`, and `SameSite` attributes to protect against hijacking.

-- * Output Safety
-  - Use **Jinja2 auto-escaping** with strict input sanitization to guard against injection attacks and XSS vulnerabilities.

-- **📡 HTTP Security**
-  - Enable **Flask-Talisman** to enforce HTTPS and add essential security headers such as `Content-Security-Policy` and `Strict-Transport-Security`.

 ## **Penetration Testing Report**